In Baton Rouge, locals mark changing seasons in their own way.

 Tony’s Seafood, a market and deli where you can buy fresh seafood and spice mixes or a hot lunch, is an everyday celebration of Baton Rouge’s seafood seasons.
 Go for savory stuffed crab or crawfish pie, gumbo in three varieties, and po’ boy sandwiches stuffed with oysters or shrimp.
 Tony’s is also a good place to sample Cajun favorites such as boudin.
 Here, the Cajun sausage that traditionally blends pork and rice may be stuffed with tender crawfish or shrimp and crab.

+At Parrain's Seafood Restaurant in the mid-city district, high-quality seafood is made to order.
+Catfish, crawfish, shrimp and crab star in specialties from soups and salads to pastas and platters.
 Even City Pork, a modern take on Louisiana’s traditional meat markets, works seafood into its menu.
-Here, you can pair a salad of fried Gulf of Mexico oysters with a plate of house-made charcuterie.
+Here, you can pair a crawfish appetizer with a plate of house-made charcuterie.

 Tony’s Seafood is a prime location for sampling crawfish several ways, from simple boiled preparations spiced just right to savory crawfish pie.